UK Joint Special Forces Selection: Standard Operating Procedures and Tactics Course

-The second phase of selection consists of 14 weeks of SF tactics, techniques and procedures training, held at a candidates' respective unit, Stirling Lines for the SAS, and RM Poole for the SBS.
+The second phase of selection consists of 14 weeks of SF tactics, techniques and procedures training, held at a candidates' unit: Stirling Lines for the SAS, and RM Poole for the SBS.
 Soldiers are taught advanced weapon handling with weapons used by UKSF, as well as weapons used by foreign militaries and adversaries.
 Patrolling, ambush, break contact, close target reconnaissance, demolitions, vehicle handling, close-quarters combat (CQB), battlefield casualty, and dynamic shooting drills are also learnt.
 Candidates who cannot learn and apply these skills are returned to their unit (RTU).

 Jungle

-Royal Marines (not UKSF) during a live fire exercise in the jungles of Belize, where the Jungle Phase is held.

 The third phase of selection takes place deep in the jungle of Brunei or Belize.
 Candidates are expected to apply and demonstrate skills learned from continuation training, whilst in an arduous, humid, dirty, wet, hot environment, where toxic and poisonous animals and plants are rife, and a simple cut could lead to a problematic infection.
 Candidates are watched and assessed constantly by the Directing Staff (DS).
 Soldiers use live rounds, and simulate being a member of a four-soldier jungle long-range reconnaissance patrol (LRRP), deep behind enemy lines, for a month.

-Escape and Evasion, and Tactical Questioning (TQ)

-Chris Ryan, former sergeant in the SAS, credits this training for saving his life after his patrol, callsign Bravo Two Zero, was compromised while conducting a reconnaissance patrol north of Baghdad.
-Ryan was forced to trek 300 km through the Iraqi desert to cross the border into Syria.
-This was the longest escape and evasion in the history of the SAS.